jummy123/last-resort-liquidator/README.md

 * learn [NatSpec](https://docs.soliditylang.org/) documentation format
 * listen to a real node and maintain a local database of account health
 * Dockerfile so people don't need to install the deps
+* Config such be loaded from env (deployed addresses etc)